Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: METHODOLOGY

 \section{METHODOLOGY}

-To address the challenges of classifying occupational accident reports, particularly in scenarios with class imbalance, we propose the ABEX-RAT framework.
-This framework synergizes a novel data augmentation pipeline with a robust training strategy to enhance both model performance and efficiency.
-The name encapsulates its two core components: an abstractive-expansive (ABEX) data augmentation stage and a random adversarial training (RAT) method for classification.
-The overall architecture, illustrated in Figure 2, is a three-stage pipeline.
+To address the challenges of classifying occupational accident reports—specifically the dual issues of data scarcity in critical categories and severe class imbalance—we propose the ABEX-RAT framework.
+This framework synergizes a generative data augmentation pipeline with a computation-efficient robust training strategy.
+The overall architecture, illustrated in Figure 2, operates as a three-stage pipeline: (1) abstractive-expansive data augmentation to balance the dataset; (2) embedding-based feature extraction; and (3) random adversarial training for robust classification.